LucianoLusvarghi/Little-smartphone-game/README.md

-# Academic project in a group of two
+# Academic project in a group of three

 ## Creation of a smartphone trivia game